NCATSTranslator/reasoner-validator/docs/validation_codes_dictionary.md

 **Context:** edge_id

-**Description:** The 'knowledge_level' slot is required for all edges in knowledge graphs complying with the specified Biolink Model release!
+**Description:** The 'knowledge_level' slot is required for all edges in knowledge graphs complying with the specified TRAPI and Biolink Model release!

 ### error.knowledge_graph.edge.knowledge_level.duplicated